Board Chair / Managing Director, Fairmount Partners

 Prior to entering investment banking, Mr. Robins was an executive at Safeguard Scientifics, a high-technology investment firm and was co-founder of Rabbit Software Corporation, a publicly traded pioneer that developed and marketed software-based communications products for enterprise networks.
 In addition, he was president of Atlantix Corporation, a Perot Investment Group company and managed advanced technology development for Shared Medical Systems (healthcare) and SEI Corporation (financial services).
 Mr. Robins was also co-founder of Multiple Funding Pension Inc., a developer of financial analysis software.

-Mr. Robins has served on a number of public and private Boards of Directors, including Ben Franklin Technology Partners, where he currently serves as Chairman, and the Greater Philadelphia Alliance for Capital and Technologies (“PACT”), where he also serves as lead judge of that organization’s annual Enterprise Awards.
+Mr. Robins has served on a number of public and private Boards of Directors, including Ben Franklin Technology Partners, where he currently serves as Chairman, and the Greater Philadelphia Alliance for Capital and Technologies (“PACT”), of which he was a founding member and where he served as lead judge of that organization’s annual Enterprise Awards for numerous years.

 Mr. Robins was a Ph.D. research fellow at New York University where he also earned master’s degrees in computer science and mathematics.
 He graduated summa cum laude and Phi Beta Kappa from Brooklyn College and is an honorary member of Sigma Xi in sciences and Pi Mu Epsilon in mathematics.
 Mr. Robins has lectured in computer science and mathematics at the college level and authored a number of articles as well as published a book on computer software.